Dear Colleagues, Dear Guests,

 On behalf of the German Society for Parasitology (DGP) and the scientific committee I cordially invite you to the 28th DGP meeting.

-In addition to various oral and poster presentation sessions, there will be a range of invited lectures held by eminent scientists such as Prof. Mark Blaxter from Edinburgh, GB and Prof. Peter Hotez from Houston, US.
+In addition to various oral and poster presentation sessions, there will be a range of invited lectures held by eminent scientists such as Prof. Mark Blaxter from Edinburgh, GB.
 In addition a dedicated One Health symposium on “Emerging vector born zoonotic parasitoses” will be held.
 The scientific programme will start right after lunch on Wednesday, 21 March and we plan to have the last scientific sessions on Friday afternoon.
 Furthermore, several satellite workshops will be organised for conference attendees on Saturday, 24 March.

 Together with my colleagues, I’m looking forward to welcoming you in Berlin at an interesting and stimulating conference with lots of opportunities to discuss new developments, but also to meet old and make new friends.